joe-jngigi/joe_jngigi_beta/docs/ai_md.md

 ```

 The TypeScript script defines a function `generateEmbeddings()` that orchestrates the loading, processing, and splitting of documents from different directories.
 It imports modules for loading various document types such as HTML, Markdown, and TypeScript.
 The script sets up **DirectoryLoader** instances to load documents from specific directories, followed by asynchronous loading of documents using these loaders.
 Each type of document undergoes specific processing, such as removing import statements and class names for HTML documents, and trimming empty lines for Markdown and TypeScript documents.
 Subsequently, the documents are split based on their type using **RecursiveCharacterTextSplitter**.
-So we can now easily send the document as smaller chunks to the AI model
+So we can now easily send the document as smaller chunks to the AI model.

->In intend to use [GitHub Loaders](https://js.langchain.com/docs/integrations/document_loaders/web_loaders/github) to load information in the future, and I think this will be a more efficient way for me.
-Of course there are safer ways I want to explore so that I can learn how to load files from different sources that can be more private like private databases.
+>In intend to use [GitHub Loaders](https://js.langchain.com/docs/integrations/document_loaders/web_loaders/github) to load information in the future, and I think this will be a more efficient way to use when you need your own data.
+Of course there are safer ways, one can explore other ways to load files from different sources that can be more private like private databases.

 # <p style = "color: cyan; font-size: 36px; ">Vector Database</p>